INTERNATIONAL CERTIFICATION & RECIPROCITY CONSORTIUM

 Prevention, Substance Use Disorder and Recovery Credentialing

-Professionals that hold eligible certifications or licenses are able to transfer their credentials between jurisdictions that use IC&RC products.
+Professionals that hold eligible credentials or licenses are able to transfer their credentials between jurisdictions that use IC&RC products.

-To Locate the Member Board in Your Jurisdiction
+To Locate the IC&RC Member Board in Your Jurisdiction

 Reciprocity Process